aembryonic/Complexity_in_social_systems/network_data/README.md

+Datasets used for analyses and visualizations.

-All datasets used for the analyses are publicly available.
+All datasets are publicly available and free to use.
+Original sources are cited in the notebooks.